-- 1. Acquire the writing skills necessary for professional documents to meet the corporate requirement. - 2.
-Demonstrate the skills required for self-improvement and effective communication. - 3.
+- 1. Learners will be able to acquire the writing skills necessary for professional documents to meet the corporate requirement. - 2.
+Learners will be able to demonstrate the skills required for self-improvement and effective communication. - 3.
 Develop self-confidence and behave professionally. - 4.
-Perform successfully in competitive exams like GRE, CET and TOEFL - 5.
-Determine the importance of ethics and etiquettes in social and professional situations. - 6.
-Illustrate effective presentation, research organizational and creative skills necessary for lifelong learning.
+Learners will be able to perform successfully in competitive exams like GRE, CET and TOEFL - 5.
+Able to determine the importance of ethics and etiquettes in social and professional situations. - 6.
+Able to illustrate effective presentation, research organisational and creative skills necessary for lifelong learning. - 7.
+Write reports, technical proposals and document business meetings with ease and accuracy. - 8.
+Speak fluently with confidence, have a positive approach, develop empathetic skills and make effective professional presentations. - 9.
+Demonstrate their skills in resume writing and statement of purpose. - 10.
+Conduct themselves with zest and zeal required in academic and professional situations. - 11.
+Acquire research skills necessary for addressing problems and finding effective solutions to it.